jupyter-book/jupyter-book/docs/publish/gh-pages.md

 [Jekyll](https://jekyllrb.com/).
 ```

 Typically after a few minutes your site should be viewable online at a url such as: `https://<user>.github.io/<myonlinebook>/`.
-If not, check your repository settings under **Options** -> **GitHub Pages** to ensure that the `gh-pages` branch is configured as the build source for GitHub Pages and/or to find the url address GitHub is building for you.
+If not, check your repository settings under **Pages** to ensure that the `gh-pages` branch is configured as the build source for GitHub Pages and/or to find the url address GitHub is building for you.

 To update your online book, make changes to your book's content on the `main` branch of your repository, re-build your book with `jupyter-book build mybookname/` and then use `ghp-import -n -p -f mylocalbook/_build/html` as before to push the newly built HTML to the `gh-pages` branch.